 Those units are used to estimate the overall brightness of a lamp.

-Lumens is the measurement of the quantity of visible light.
+Lumens are the measurement of the quantity of visible light.
 Lux is the measurement of lumens over a defined area.

-In principle, lumens and lux cannot measure the amount of useful light that a lamp puts out.
+In principle, lumens and lux cannot measure the amount of useful light a lamp puts out.

 A lamp might be too bright in terms of lux or lumens, but the light it emits is not useful for plants at all.

-Kelvin temperature is used to describe the spectrum of light that a lamp emits.
+Kelvin temperature describes the spectrum of light that a lamp emits.